Katana by Gassan Sadatoshi Mukansa Master Swordsmith Showa 52 (1977)

 Description

-This superb katana was forged in 1977 by Gassan Sadatoshi (月山貞利, real name Tsukiyama Kiyoshi, b.
-1946), the 5th generation of the Osaka Gassan lineage and today regarded as the most important living Japanese swordsmith.
+This exceptional katana was forged in 1977 by Gassan Sadatoshi (月山貞利, real name Tsukiyama Kiyoshi, born 1946), the fifth-generation master of the Osaka Gassan lineage and today widely regarded as the most important living Japanese swordsmith.

 Blade Specifications.